jeffbarish/wax-install/README.md

     git clone https://github.com/jeffbarish/wax-config.git
     git clone https://github.com/jeffbarish/wax-install.git

-cd into wax-install and run the program "installer" as root:
+cd into wax-install and run the program "installer.root" as root:

-    sudo ./installer
+    sudo ./installer.root

-The installer
+Run installer as youself:

+    ./installer

+installer.root:

 - runs apt to install several packages.

 - puts starter scripts for wax and waxconfig in /usr/local/bin.

+installer:

 - puts the theme in ~/.themes.

 - creates a virtual environment in ~/.venv and installs several packages.

+- creates wax subdirectories in ~/wax/.config

 When the installer finishes, type "wax" to run wax or "waxconfig" to run waxconfig.

 I tested the code on Ubuntu 24.04 running on an Intel processor and on Debian GNU/Linux 12 (Raspberry Pi OS) running on Raspberry Pi 4B.
 Note that you will need GTK and GStreamer on whatever OS you choose.

+You can also install wax on Windows 11 using WSL 2.
+However, there are limitations.
+It is not possible to access a CD-drive from WSL, so ripping in Wax on WSL is not possible.
+Instead, rip using Media Player, put the sound files in the transfer folder of Wax, and import them.
+Media Player does not embed cover art, so you will need to find cover art (at Amazon, for example) and copy-and-paste it into Wax.

 Do not run installer over an existing installation.